Sump Pumps: Which One Is Best For Your Home?

 The pump usually has less power than the traditional primary pump and can only operate as long as the battery has power.

 Less popular is the water-powered sump pump.
-This type of backup sump pump uses water pressure from the municipal water source to create suction to remove water.
+This backup sump pump uses water pressure from the municipal water source to create suction to remove water.

-This may sound ideal, but homeowners are often surprised by a big water bill since a lot of water is required to create pressure.
+This may sound ideal, but homeowners are often surprised by a big water bill since much water is required to create pressure.

 Choose a Professional to Install your Sump Pump